 “Test yourselves to see if you are in the faith; examine yourselves!
 Or do you not recognize this about yourselves, that Jesus Christ is in you—unless indeed you fail the test?”
 (2 Cor.
 13.5 NASB).

 As believers, we can and do sin, but genuine believers will experience conviction and, eventually, repent.
 If we can sin without any conviction, we too, should examine ourselves to see if we are really saved.
 A redeemed life will produce good fruit.
 Jesus said, “You will know a tree by its fruit” (Lk.
 6.44).
 And John the Baptist warned the Pharisees, “Bear fruit in keeping with repentance” (Lk.
 3.8).

 No amount of “good fruit,” what is often called good works, can save us.
 The Prophet Isaiah said, “all our righteous deeds are like a filthy garment” (Is.
 64.6).
-Paul said, “by the works of the Law no flesh will be justified in His sight” Romans 3.20 and when writing to the Ephesians he said:
+Paul said, “by the works of the Law no flesh will be justified in His sight” (Rom.
+3.20)and when writing to the Ephesians:

 8 For by grace you have been saved through faith; and that not of yourselves, it is the gift of God; 9 not as a result of works, so that no one may boast (Eph.
 2.8-9).

 We are saved by God’s grace when we put our faith in Christ’s finished work on the cross.
-But Paul when on to say in the next verse:
+But Paul went on to say in the next verse:

 10 For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand so that we would walk in them (Eph.
 2.10).

 While good works cannot save us, the result of a changed life is good works or fruit.

 It will vary in degree and amount and even the speed with which it is produced, but that fruit should include: